mmaro/iotf-phonemotion/README.md

 #IoTF PhoneMotion Demo Application
 Demonstration application showing how to send events to the cloud from a device and process them in an application.
 The application demonstrates one approach to delegating access to sensor data to users of a backend application authenticated with a single API key.

-See the demo application running live: http://iot-demo.mybluemix.net/

-You can also see the demo application running in the IBM Bluemix Internet of Things solutions page https://console.ng.bluemix.net/solutions/iot
+See the demo application running live in the IBM Bluemix Internet of Things solutions page https://console.ng.bluemix.net/solutions/iot

 ---